William & Mary scandal of 1951: Repercussions

+Watterson states that on hearing of Marshall's findings, "the president had no choice but to act decisively", but that "[h]e pondered two courses of action", going directly to The College's Board of Visitors, versus continuing the investigation—and he chose the latter.
+At the same time, he gave two already implicated coaches, including McCray, the choice of later facing the Board (after completion of the investigation), or the "fair but firm" decision that they both submit immediate letters of resignation, but effective after the end of their ongoing season; both chose to create the post-dated letters of resignation.
+Pomfret proceeded to appoint a faculty committee to further probe the management of The College's athletic program, and, meanwhile to separate the academic department of physical education from the athletic operation.
+In describing the same events, the Smith (1987) Proceedings abstract states the perspective, succinctly, that on report of Marshall's [April] findings, Pomfret "dragged his feet", acted on a felt need to fulfill a promise to make Coach McCray a full professor of physical education (despite evidence of illegalities), and then accepted the "delayed resignation[s]" of both implicated coaches.
+The referenced illegalities Smith lays out include "altering high school transcripts, college transcripts, and granting grades for courses not taken by athletes", for both the football and basketball programs.

 Information regarding the scandal was leaked to the press, and shortly thereafter it had become a lead story in many national media outlets.
 There were many discussions among board members, between Pomfret and the board, and between Pomfret and the coaches.
 Within several days both McCray and Wilson resigned.
 The public exposure caused a rift between the Board of Visitors and the college faculty.
 The faculty maintained that their "control of all phases of intercollegiate athletics" was required by the Southern Association of Colleges and Schools to maintain membership.
 Pomfret resigned amid the turmoil and was replaced by a non-academic naval officer, Alvin Duke Chandler.
 In protest to this hiring, because the board of visitors did not allow the faculty any participation in the presidential search, several faculty members and the dean of the college resigned.

-As a result the athletic program at William & Mary dramatically changed.
-From 1951 through 1954 the teams were competitive even though in 1953 there were only 24 players on the team.
-But the "big time" football years were gone forever because the faculty would never let anyone forget about how the school's academics had been tainted.
-Starting in 1955, the football team began losing more games than it won.
-Between 1955 and 1964, the Indians failed to yield a single season with a .500 record or better.
-The teams turned around under coaches Marv Levy and Lou Holtz from 1964 through the rest of the 1960s, but the scandal had done its damage.
+As a result the athletic program at William & Mary dramatically changed: from 1951 through 1954 the teams were competitive even though in 1953 there were only 24 players on the team.
+But the "big time" football years had ended, because the faculty would never let anyone forget about how the school's academics had been tainted.
+Starting in 1955, the football team began losing more games than it won; from 1955 to 1964, the Indians hadn't a single season with a .500 record or better.
+The teams turned around under coaches Marv Levy and Lou Holtz from 1964 until the end of the decade, but the scandal had done its damage.